Traffic police and other enforcement agencies

 - The police should always refer serious injury collisions up to the prosecution service for a charging decision, not just those that result in a fatality.
-If they do not charge or decide not to refer the case, the police should be required to explain their decision systematically.
+If they do not charge or decide not to refer the case, the police should be required to justify their decision.

 - The police should be trained so that they understand the practical and legal issues facing cyclists and other non-motorised users.